 From the Liverpool Mercury Newspaper on the 22 December 1820, ‘Pomona, Gay, from London, at Para.’
 News that John’s ship had arrived in Brazil.

 Their next son John was born and then baptised on the 13th February 1822.
-The family was back living at Lucas Street in England at this time.
+The family were living at Lucas Street in England at this time.
 From the Morning Post, Newspaper on the 25th January 1823 in Ship News reports. ‘ Plymouth Jan 22nd arrived Pomona, Gay, from Para to London’.
-Then the next month in Trewmans Exeter Flying Post; ‘Thursday 6th February 1823‘ news that John was on his way back home.
+Then the next month, in Trewmans Exeter Flying Post; ‘Thursday 6th February 1823‘ news that John was on his way back home.
 ‘Plymouth.
 Sunday.
 Sailed Pomona, Gay for London.’

-Around 1823 it looks like John has his trade business established around Santarem.
-Santarem has the Tapajos river and running next to it but never joining it is the Amazon river.
-Further to this there are many rivers and small islands that were in the area.
+Around 1823 John had established his trade business at Santarem.
+Topographically speaking, Santarem has the Tapajos river and running adjacent but never joining it is the Amazon river.
+Further to this there are many smaller rivers and small islands that were in the area.
 John had his family with him at this time.
-They go to Barbados in 1824 for a while before coming back to Para.
+They went to Barbados in 1824 for a while before coming back to Para.
+(It is possible, that this might have been a time where the Gay family could have met the Brereton family who resided there).
 A daughter Mary was born on the 24th April 1824 and baptised 13th March 1825 almost a full year later.
 Likely and possibly because they were away from England at the time.
-Their sixth and final child James was born 9th April 1826.
+Their sixth child James was born 9th April 1826.
+There was likely one more child, an infant girl who would die in Para, Brazil.

-In April 1828 we know that John died at Para and a few days later so did his youngest daughter.
-We have an eyewitness account of this as an Officer in the British Navy was traveling through Para and Santarem at this exact time and several records regarding the Gay family made it into his diary of his journeys.
+In April 1828 John died at Para and a few days later so did his youngest daughter.
+We have an eyewitness account of this as an Officer in the British Navy was travelling through Para and Santarem at this exact time and several records regarding the Gay family made it into his diary of his journeys.

 Journal of a passage from the Pacific to the Atlantic: crossing the Andes in the northern provinces of Peru, and descending the River Marañon or Amazon.
 (1828) Henry Lister Maw